-The Company's Management's Discussion and Analysis for the year ended December 31, 2008 is incorporated herein by reference.
-The Management's Discussion and Analysis has been filed with regulatory authorities through SEDAR and is available for review on the SEDAR website at www.sedar.com.
+The Company's Management's Discussion and Analysis for the year ended December 31, 2009 is incorporated herein by reference.
+The Management's Discussion and Analysis has been filed with regulatory authorities through SEDAR and is available for review under the Company's profile on the SEDAR website at www.sedar.com.